Shaaali/identity-apps/docs/guides/authentication/passwordless-login/README.md

 # Add passwordless login with FIDO2

-FIDO2 lets you go passwordless by allowing your application users to use FIDO2-supported hardware security keys or built-in authenticators on their devices (such as fingerprint scanners, TouchID, FaceID or Windows Hello) to log in.
+FIDO2 lets you go passwordless by allowing your application users to use FIDO2-supported hardware security keys or built-in authenticators on their devices to log in.

+There are two types of authenticators which you can use with Asgardeo passwordless authentication.
+- **Platform authenticators** (also known as `internal` authenticators): Authenticators like fingerprint scanners, TouchID, FaceID or Windows Hello which are bound to a particular device.
+- **Roaming authenticators** (also known as `cross-platform` or `external` authenticators): Authenticators like hardware security keys which are external and not bound to any specific device.

 ::: info What is FIDO2?
  The FIDO Alliance, whose mission is to reduce the world’s reliance on passwords, introduced its latest specifications, collectively called FIDO2.
 FIDO2 specifications are the World Wide Web Consortium’s (W3C) Web Authentication specification (WebAuthn) and FIDO alliance’s corresponding Client to Authenticator Protocol (CTAP).